vertexgamer/BasicWordlistGenerator/README.md

 To mix different words together you will need to create (in the same folder as the executable) a new file called: wordlist.txt
 In wordlist.txt you will insert each word in their own line.
 Then run BasicWordlistGenerator, choose which options suits you best and wordlist_output.txt will be created, enjoy

+OOOps i forgot to mention, without a file named wordlist.txt the tool will immediately close itself.
+I forgot to put a pause and error message